1. How Canada fenced itself in: a short history of the privacy fence

 Cedar and pressure-treated pine both weather to grey within a few years.
 It is cosmetic — ultraviolet light breaking down surface lignin — and it says nothing about structural integrity.
 But when a post rots at the base and the fence starts to lean, the homeowner sees a grey, leaning fence and reaches the intuitive conclusion: the whole thing is done.

-Here is what our 10,936 repair records actually show: the failure is almost always at the post base, at ground level, where moisture sits against end grain inside a concrete collar.
+Here is what our digitized repair records actually show: the failure is almost always at the post base, at ground level, where moisture sits against end grain inside a concrete collar.
 The panels — the 90% of the fence you actually see — are usually structurally fine.
-In our field experience, fewer than 1 in 10,000 repaired posts showed rot extending more than 2 inches above grade.
+In our field experience, approximately 1 in 1,000 repaired posts (0.1%) showed rot extending more than 2 inches above grade.
 Rot is a ground-contact disease.
 It does not climb.

 The replacement-first fence industry has little incentive to explain this.
 A homeowner predisposed to believe the fence is finished, met by a contractor who is paid more when the fence is finished, produces a predictable outcome: a $14,400 replacement (180 linear feet at ~$80/ft installed) of a fence whose only actual defect was three rotted post bases.